- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, the CPU or processing power of the NAS TerraMaster U12-322-9100 device directly impacts data transfer speed, data integrity, network performance, and RAID operations.
 A more powerful CPU enhances these aspects, reducing the potential for data loss during transfers.

-Although NAS U12-322-9100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS U12-322-9100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -